bil-bas/RFID-Door-Control/README.md

 ## Perl Dependencies

 To install the perl dependencies you will need cpanminus and carton installed.
-Then, inside this repository directory you run the following:
+Then, inside the Door-Control or Door-Server directory you run the following:

 ```
 carton install